fs-public/ib-analyzer/README.md

 For correct functionality, it is crucial to export from the beginning of trading history.
 Otherwise, the algorithm has no indication of the purchase/entry prices and therefore cannot compute the realized profits/losses.
 We usually export yearly reports for past years and then YTD (year-to-date) for current year.

 The exported CSVs are not valid: they are concatenated from several tables, each of which is a valid CSV.
 The name of every table is written as the first column on every row including header.
-We are interested in the **"Trades"** section - all other table rows need to be manually deleted (may be automatized in future versions).
+We are interested in the **"Trades"** section - all other table rows are automatically discarded.

 The suggested file naming convention is `[ENTITY]-[ACCOUNT]-[YEAR or DATE-RANGE]-['full'|'pruned'].['csv'|'pdf']` with 3 files each (2 for bookkeeping, 1 for the analysis).
 For example, this might be the structure for one year files: